WiiLink24/room-server/merch/gen/README.md

 Import the config.json file into the code
 Write stickers script
 Port setup.py to python3
+Route all module imports to a init file
 Debug and fix all errors
 ```
 To setup the purely configurable enviroment 6100m made, simply do this command.<br>